CastyLoz17/turtle_3d_renderer/README.md

 # turtle_3d_renderer
-3d renderer using turtle and math download all the files (yes, even the obj), and run the renderer!
+3d renderer using turtle and math. download all the files (yes, even the obj), and run the renderer!